tequilahub/tequila/README.md

 You might get in trouble with installing qulacs since it currently does not work with Apple's clang compiler.
 You need to install latest GNU compile (at least gcc-7 and g++7) and set them as default before installing qulacs over pip.

-## Qibo and GPyOpt
-Currently you can't use Qibo and GPyOpt within the same environment.